JunctionAt/JunctionPVP/Design.md

     /teams: list teams.
 Perm: junctionpvp.teams.

-    /forceteam <player> <newteam>: force a player to join a team.
-Perm: junctionpvp.forceteam
+    /team-set <player> <newteam>: force a player to join a team.
+Perm: junctionpvp.team.add

+    /team-remove [<player>]: remove player from team.
+Can use on self without arguments.
+Perm: junction.pvp.team.remove

-    (NYI) /addpoint <team> [<value>]: adds points to a team.
+    /addpoint <team> [<value>]: adds points to a team.
 Defaults to 1, value is optional.
-Perm: junctionpvp.addpoint
+Use negative numbers to deduct points if needed.
+Perm: junctionpvp.team.points